Receding ice leaves Canada's polar bears at rising risk

 This is one of the best spots from which to study life on Hudson Bay, though transportation generally requires either an all-terrain vehicle adapted to the rugged tundra, or an inflatable boat for navigating the bay's waters.

-Near the impressively large male bear lazing in the sun is a pile of fishbones - nowhere near enough to sustain this 3.5m, 600kg beast.
+Near the impressively large male bear lazing in the sun is a pile of fishbones - nowhere near enough to sustain this 590kg beast.

-"There could be a beluga whale carcass they might be able to find, (or a) naive seal near shore, but generally they're just fasting," Mr York said.
+"There could be a beluga whale carcass they might be able to find, (or a) naive seal near shore, but generally they're just fasting," York says.
 "They lose nearly a kilogram of body weight every day that they're on land."

 Climate warming is affecting the Arctic three times as fast as other parts of the world - even four times, according to some recent studies.
 So sea ice, the habitat of the polar bear, is gradually disappearing.